Organize the chaos: 5 key steps in the change management cycle

 1. Get clarity on the intended result of the change

-Sometimes you know exactly what you need to do – move your software system to the cloud, or use a more secure chat platform.
-But Perkins often sees clients that want a particular but non-specific result and haven’t figured out what that actually looks like.
+Sometimes the goal is obvious, like migrating your software system to the cloud or switching to a more secure chat platform.
+But Perkins often sees clients who want a particular but non-specific result and haven’t figured out what that actually looks like.

 For instance, a client might say they want “everyone to be more innovative.”
 In that case, Perkins would push them to dive deeper.
 “Does it really need to be everybody?
 And when you say ‘be more innovative,’ what is it that you want them to do?
 How would you know if you walked in one day and saw people being more innovative?
 Who would be doing what?”